 The Columbia Journalism Review and The Nation assembled some of the world’s top journalists, scientists, and climate experts to devise a new playbook for journalism that’s compatible with the 1.5-degree future that scientists say must be achieved.
 We also held a town hall meeting on the coverage of climate change and the launch of an unprecedented, coordinated effort to change the media conversation.

-The speakers and panellists included climate activists such as Naomi Klein och Bill McKibben, Chris Hayes, and Alexandria Villaseñor (young American climate striker who took the New York Times to task the climate strike not getting enough coverage).
+The speakers and panellists included climate activists such as Naomi Klein och Bill McKibben, Chris Hayes, and Alexandria Villaseñor (young American climate striker who took the New York Times to task for the climate strike not getting enough coverage).
 The schedule reveals a well organised attempt to change public perception through the use of central media outlets and better packaged propaganda.

 Kyle Pope, Columbia Journalism Review, and Katrina vanden Heuvel, The Nation